Cookies with libcurl

 Setting custom cookies

-A simpler and more direct way to just pass on a set of specific cookies in a request that doesn't add any cookies to the cookie store and doesn't even activate the cookie engine, is to set the set with `CURLOPT_COOKIE:':
+A simpler and more direct way to just pass on a set of specific cookies in a request that does not add any cookies to the cookie store and doesn't even activate the cookie engine, is to set the set with `CURLOPT_COOKIE:':

 curl_easy_setopt(easy, CURLOPT_COOKIE, "name=daniel; present=yes;");